AirPort Extreme: 5th generation

-Note: A 3dB increase is equivalent to a doubling of power output.
+Note: A 3 dB increase is equivalent to a doubling of power output.

 6th generation

 On June 10, 2013, Apple unveiled an updated AirPort Extreme, referred to as AirPort Extreme 802.11ac (6th Generation).
-The 6th generation AirPort Extreme (and 5th generation AirPort Time Capsule) featured three-stream 802.11ac Wi-Fi technology with a maximum data rate of 1.3Gbit/s, which is nearly three times faster than 802.11n.
+The 6th generation AirPort Extreme (and 5th generation AirPort Time Capsule) featured three-stream 802.11ac Wi-Fi technology with a maximum data rate of 1.3 Gbit/s, which is nearly three times faster than 802.11n.
 Time Machine was now supported using an external USB hard drive connected to AirPort Extreme (802.11ac model only).